 Positron emission tomography (PET) scanning combined with Computed Tomography Coronary Angiogram CTCA is on the horizon to detect cardiovascular diseases.

 A PET scan uses a small dose of a radiopharmaceutical imaging agent injected into the patient before PET scanning.
 As with CTCA, PET imaging involves a scanning machine to obtain the images.
 The cardiologist and radiologist then interpret the images to evaluate biological functions, such as blood flow and glucose metabolism of the heart.

 Fractional flow reserve (FFR) derived from data obtained during the computed tomography coronary angiogram provides critical information to the cardiology medical team without exposing the patient to unnecessary risk.
 Previously, FFR data was acquired by subjecting the patient to an invasive cardiac catheterisation.
 During this procedure, a reduction in contrast agent was used and gave improved diagnostic imaging.
 However, there are several problems in the routine use of FFR in the cardiac catheterisation lab.
-First, fractional flow reserve CT values can be acquired using resting 3-D coronary CTA images from computational fluid dynamics.
-This technology has been demonstrated from several clinical trials that Fractional flow reserve CT is a more superior diagnostic imaging modality than the traditional coronary CTA in detecting coronary artery disease.
+First, fractional flow reserve CT values from computational fluid dynamics can be acquired using resting 3-D coronary CTA images.
+This technology has been demonstrated from several clinical trials that Fractional flow reserve CT is a superior diagnostic imaging modality to the traditional coronary CTA in detecting coronary artery disease.
 Therefore, the future of Fractional flow reserve CT will depend on the interpretation of data from artificial intelligence and its evaluation of ischemic heart disease.
-Furthermore, non-invasive diagnostic imaging identifies the significant lesions to distinguish between patients who can safely avoid invasive coronary angiography and patients who require revascularization.
+Furthermore, non-invasive diagnostic imaging identifies the significant lesions to distinguish between patients who can safely avoid invasive coronary angiography and those requiring revascularization.
 Artificial Intelligence (AI), fused with big data, will potentially solve many key clinical trial challenges.